 If this is your first time making tie dye shirts, you’ll need some basic supplies to make these tie-dye patterns.
 There are different tie dye techniques that will be covered in a separate post, because they require different supplies and processes!

 You will need white cotton t-shirts, fabric dye (either in the form of powder dye or a tie-dye kit), rubber bands or string, plastic wrap, plastic bags, and water.
 If you do not purchase a tie dye kit (like the popular Tulip tie dye packages available at craft stores or Amazon), you may also need squeeze bottles, soda ash and urea.
-Tie Dye kits are easy to use and are perfect for beginners, but for professional results, you will need to upgrade your supplies.
+Tie Dye kits are easy to use and are perfect for beginners, but for professional results and a wider variety of colors, you will need to upgrade your supplies.

 Good quality supplies will help to ensure successful results.
 High quality fiber reactive dyes (dye powder) and cotton shirts will produce bright colors in the dye process, and will retain their color as you wash and wear them.
 I personally prefer fiber reactive powder dyes from Dharma Trading Co. or Procion dyes from Amazon.
 They produce consistent and amazing color results.